Aesthetics Review Committee

 The ARC shall consist of the Campus Architect (or designee) – co-chair, the Campus Landscape Architect – co-chair, the Dean of the College of Architecture (or designee), the Campus Planner (or designee), and one faculty member from the Academic Planning Committee.
 The Academic Planning Committee shall appoint the faculty member to a two-year term on ARC.

-- Any undertaking of exterior facilities remodeling, altering, renovating or maintenance; or an addition to, or new construction of any building or structure; development of the campus landscape; or the placement of a work of art outside of the Sheldon Sculpture Garden, exterior signage, banners or other improvement of real property.
+- Any undertaking of exterior facilities remodeling, altering, renovating or maintenance; or an addition to, or new construction of any building or structure; or development of the campus landscape; or the placement of a work of art outside of the Sheldon Sculpture Garden; or exterior signage; or exterior facing signage, or banners; or other improvement of real property.
+Projects as defined include temporary or permanent elements.

 - Minor projects (under $2,000,000) – All minor projects must be reviewed by the ARC early in the design process.
 If a significant change in a project's design or site development is proposed after ARC has reviewed and commented, then the project shall be submitted and reviewed by ARC again.
 If ARC determines a project to be particularly sensitive, it will make an additional recommendation to have the project reviewed by the Chancellor.